xiix0/scam/README.md

-Ships are safe in harbor, but they were never meant to stay there.
+You'll wish that you had done some of the hard things when they were easier to do.